-Pecan Pie Croissant Bread Pudding is the best comforting breakfast food!
+Pecan Pie Croissant Bread Pudding is the best comforting breakfast food that can double as dessert!
 Inspired by warm holiday pie, it’s sweet, flavorful, fluffy, and perfect for feeding a crowd.
-Serve warm for a meal the whole table will adore.
+Serve it warm for a sweet breakfast the whole table will adore!

-Similar to french toast, bread pudding is a baked recipe that can be served as breakfast or dessert.
-It is made with stale pieces of bread that are combined with a mixture of milk, sugar, and eggs.
+Similar to baked French toast, traditional bread pudding recipes are made with staple bread pieces that are combined with a mixture of milk, sugar, and eggs.
 Then, it is baked in the oven until it is soft and fluffy.
-However, what truly sets bread pudding apart from other recipes is its sauce.
-Unlike french toast, it is coated in caramel, vanilla, or alcohol-based sauce.
-As a result, it’s tender, gooey, and sweet, sticky perfection.

-For our easy bread pudding recipe, we took it to a whole new level by using flakey, buttery croissants.
+As if that wasn’t tantalizing enough, this pecan pie croissant bread pudding takes the traditional version to a whole new level with the use of flakey, buttery croissants, crunchy pecans, and a rich, crumble topping!
 The result is a truly decadent recipe that will have your guests licking their fingers and begging for more!

 The ingredients needed for this recipe are simple and few but create the most indulgent flavor!
 Here’s what you’ll need:

-- Eggs – These help form a crisp crust and lock in moisture while also providing healthy fats for a rich taste.
+- Eggs – These help form a crisp crust, locking in moisture while also providing healthy fats for a rich taste.

-- Half and Half – Used in place of milk, half and half creates the creamiest, fluffiest bread pudding you’ll ever make!
+- Half and Half – Used in place of milk, half and half creates the creamiest, fluffiest bread pudding you’ll ever taste.

 - Vanilla Extract – To enhance the flavor of the rest of the ingredients.